SBA 7(a) vs SBA 504: Which Loan Is Right for Your Business?

 Choose the SBA 7(a) when:

-- Speed matters and you want a simpler structure
+- Speed and simplified structure matter

 Choose the SBA 504 when: